 Sometimes allowing these activities to be performed in groups, creates more interaction between students and enforces the power of teamwork.
 These cooperative learning activities allow for more interaction between students, letting them learn through the process of listening and speaking or even trying to teach each other.

 The integration of technology can help students learn.
 Digital photography, video recordings, and internet games and quizzes provide practical learning experiences delivered in a fun way.

 Allowing students to use their imagination actively will always be fun.
-Role-playing activities and creating stories help students use their imaginations while having fun learning and retaining important concepts.
+Role-playing activities and creating stories help students use their creativity while having fun learning and retaining important concepts.

 As a teaching assistant, what do you think are the biggest challenges when working with younger children?

 Dealing with students’ challenging behaviour can be testing.
-You have to hold your patience and be consistent.
+You have to be patient and consistent.
 In all situations, you need to treat children with respect and always remember that even bad behaviour can be a teachable moment when you address it in the right way.